Darts7u7/natively-cluely-ai-assistant/README.md

 Unlike traditional AI tools that work *after* the conversation, Natively works **while the conversation is happening**.
 It runs as an **invisible, always-on-top desktop overlay**, listens when you want it to, sees what’s on your screen, and delivers **instant, context-aware assistance**.

 Natively is fully transparent, customizable, and gives you complete control over **local vs cloud AI**, your data, and your credentials.

 ---

+## Why Natively?
+While other tools focus on being "lightweight" wrappers, Natively is a complete intelligence system.

+- **Local Vector Database (RAG):** We embed your meetings locally so you can ask, "What did John say about the API last week?"
+- **Rich Dashboard:** A full UI to manage, search, and export your history—not just a floating window.
+- **Rolling Context:** We don't just transcribe; we maintain a "memory window" of the conversation for smarter answers.

+---